6 Mindfulness Journal Prompts for Health & Well-being

 BONUS: Ceremonial Release

-This is optional, but a ceremonial release is a great way to purge your past once and for all.
-Start by setting an intention to allow this energy to be fully released from you so it can be transformed into something beautiful and more beneficial in your life.
-To receive closure with what you’ve written, rip out the pages you want to release and read them one last time, then rip the paper to shreds, bury your letter, or burn it.
-For a supercharged energetic release, it’s ideal if you can burn your writing outside on the night of a full moon.
-Howl for extra good luck!
+For a powerful way to purge your past, try a Ceremonial Release.
+Set an intention to release the energy and transform it into something beautiful.
+Rip out the pages you want to release, read them one last time, then shred, bury, or burn them.
+For an extra powerful release, burn your writing outside on the night of a full moon.
+Howl for good luck!